Recovering America's Wildlife Act: 117th Congress

 The RAWA never passed the full Senate in the 117th Congress and therefore expired at the end of the Congressional term on January 3, 2023.

 118th Congress

 Senator Brian Schatz, a lead sponsor of the bill, plans to reintroduce the legislation in the 118th Congress.
 Schatz told Vox that he is optimistic that the bill can pass on a bipartisan basis.
 The bill was re-introduced by Sens.
 Thom Tillis and Martin Heinrich.

+Status as of 2026

+As of mid-2026, the RAWA had still not been signed into law; lawmakers had yet to agree on a funding mechanism for the bill.
+Under the version passed by the House in 2022, Alabama—which has more federally listed threatened and endangered animal species than any U.S. state besides California—would have received an estimated $25 million annually, though the state's Republican congressional delegation voted against the bill.

 Provisions

 The bill would provide $1.3 billion in annual funding for conservation efforts aimed at supporting at-risk, endangered, and other species.
 It would amend the 1937 Pittman-Robertson Act, which supported species targeted by game hunters and sportsmen.
 The modern act would allocate 15% of that spending towards endangered species.
 It would also direct nearly $100 million annually to tribal nations to support conservation work on about 140 million acres of land.
 The bill is intended to help direct funding to less charismatic animals and more obscure issues than previous conservation legislation.
 The Texas heelsplitter mussel, the regal fritillary butterfly, and the red knot seabird were cited by the Washington Post as among the targeted species.

 The bill would be funded primarily through fees and penalties authorized by environmental regulations, which has raised concerns that the required funds may not always be reliably available.
 The House-approved version of the bill was anticipated to raise the deficit by $14.1 billion by 2032, ten years after passage.
 As the bill was considered in the Senate, conservation organizations urged its combination with the Charitable Conservation Easement Program Integrity Act, designed to eliminate tax breaks for fraudulent conservation easements, which would likely cover the costs of the RAWA.